John W. Leedy: Canadian life

 Leedy moved to Alberta, Canada, in 1908.
 He took up a homestead near Whitecourt, named after his son-in-law.
 Leedy became a naturalized British subject, hence had political rights in Canada.
+He joined the United Farmers of Alberta in 1915.

 He agitated for reform of Canada's banking system, seeking the institution of the system of small rural banks that he had helped establish in Kansas during his governorship.

 W.L.
 Morton in his book "The Progressive Party in Canada" noted that Leedy "stumped" the province (giving speeches to rural gatherings from the tops of tree stumps) in the cause of cheap loans and local banks.

-Leedy was active in the United Farmers of Alberta.

 In 1917, when the UFA stood aloof from direct politics, Leedy became active in the Non-Partisan League.
 He ran for a seat in the Alberta Legislature in the 1917 Alberta general election as a candidate for the League in the electoral district of Gleichen.
 He received more than 16 percent of the vote but came in last behind Conservative candidate Fred Davis and the defeated Liberal incumbent John McArthur.

 Leedy ran for a seat to the House of Commons of Canada as a Non-Partisan League candidate in the electoral district of Victoria in the 1917 federal election.
 He was again defeated in the three-way race, again finishing third behind anti-conscriptionist Laurier Liberal candidate William Henry White (the sitting MP who was re-elected) and the Conservative/Unionist candidate, former Alberta MLA James Holden.

+Leedy was the author of What’s the Matter with Canada?, A discussion of the credit situation in Canada, published in Edmonton in 1916.

 He was active in the United Farmers of Alberta after it decided to engage in direct politics in 1921 and was elected government.
 He and fellow farmer and bank reformer George Bevington pushed the UFA government to establish a government-owned bank but their efforts were stopped by the conservative UFA executive.
 He left the UFA.

 At the age of 77, he ran as an Independent on a bank-reform platform in Edmonton in the 1926 provincial election but was not elected.

+In 1930 he was author of The proposed provincial banking law for the province of Alberta, which states that it was "Prepared for attachment to petition as provided by the Direct Legislation Act of the Province of Alberta asking a plebiscite on the question of whether or not this proposed banking act shall be enacted into law in the Province of Alberta."
+The campaign was unsuccessful as Alberta never held a province-wide referendum on the question.

 Leedy died in Edmonton, Alberta, on March 24, 1935, with almost no money or other assets.
-The Kansas State Legislature donated $1,000 to mark his grave and pay his funeral expenses.
+The Kansas State Legislature donated $1,000 to pay for his grave marker and his funeral expenses.

-He is interred at Edmonton Municipal Cemetery, Edmonton, Alberta, Canada.
-Wife Sarah and daughter Clara are buried nearby.
+He is interred at the Edmonton Municipal Cemetery.
+His wife Sarah (deceased 1941), daughter Clara Leedy (deceased 1972), and her husband Walter White (deceased 1925) are buried nearby.